garnajee/home-server/README.md

 Go back to Jellyfin > Plugin > Webhook:

-- clic on "Add Generic Form Destination"
+- click on "Add Generic Form Destination"
 - "*Webhook Url*": the **internal** docker ip, if you don't change anything in the docker-compose it should be: `http://10.10.66.200:3000/api/sendText`
 - then check what you want depending on the template